TazkiyaTech/android-utils/README.md

 ## Streams

 * [StreamCopier](library/src/main/java/com/tazkiyatech/utils/streams/StreamCopier.java) – Provides an easy method for copying the contents of an input stream to an output stream.
-* [StringInputStream](library/src/main/java/com/tazkiyatech/utils/streams/StringInputStream.java) – Provides an easy method for reading in the contents of an input stream and converting it to a `java.lang.String` instance.
+* [StringInputStream](library/src/main/java/com/tazkiyatech/utils/streams/StringInputStream.java) – Provides an easy method for reading in the contents of an input stream and converting it to a `String` instance.
-* [StringOutputStream](library/src/main/java/com/tazkiyatech/utils/streams/StringOutputStream.java) – Provides an easy method for writing a `java.lang.String` instance to an output stream.
+* [StringOutputStream](library/src/main/java/com/tazkiyatech/utils/streams/StringOutputStream.java) – Provides an easy method for writing a `String` instance to an output stream.

 ## Views